-Assurances available to lead committee and ICB Board Source Planned Date /Frequency Date/s provided Assurance Rating Performance reporting to Quality & Performance Committee & ICB Board Monthly & bi- monthly Monthly & bi-monthly A 4 - b l - Programme delivery reporting to Strategy & Transformation Committee, ICB Board Bi-monthly Bi-monthly Acceptable Children and Young People's Elective Wait Recovery: accelerated delivery proposal - 26/9/24
+Assurances available to lead committee and ICB Board Source Planned Date /Frequency Date/s provided Assurance Rating Performance reporting to Quality & Performance Committee & ICB Board Monthly & bi- monthly Monthly & bi-monthly Acceptable

+Programme delivery reporting to Strategy & Transformation Committee, ICB Board Bi-monthly Bi-monthly Children and Young People's Elective Wait Recovery: accelerated delivery proposal - 26/9/24

-All Trusts are committed to eliminate waits over 65 weeks by September per 24-25 operational plans, however it is noted that certain specialties are particularly pressured, including ENT, T&O, Plastics and Gynaecology, and that the majority of Cheshire & Merseyside Trusts therefore have not eliminated as at the end of September 65 week waits.
+All Trusts were committed to eliminate waits over 65 weeks by September (extended to December 2024) per 24-25 operational plans, however it is noted that certain specialties are particularly pressured, including ENT, T&O, Plastics and Gynaecology, and that there are a small number of Trusts who are going to be unable to achieve this due to levels of capacity issues, resources and operational pressures.
 Each of the "breach" patients are validated and tracked on a daily and weekly basis, and we are looking at additional opportunities for mutual aid and shared support between the trusts.